 When every day you delay or add to your transformation programme, increases your risk, the only thing to do is to start now … and just hope it’s soon enough.
 So, what can you do to make all this as palatable as possible?

-The fact is that something like seventy percent of transformations fail, and in many cases that spells the end of the business.
+The fact is, something like seventy percent of transformations fail, and in many cases that spells the end of the business.
 As I said, time is running out and even if you could afford to go back and do it all again, you’ll probably be wiped out by digital competitors before you get to the chequered flag.
 The first objective therefore is to ensure you get it right first time.

 Next you need to make the process far more efficient than transformations have tended to be to date.
 This is a matter of approaching the task logically and with focus.

 Perhaps the most common mistake of transforming businesses is to approach transformation as an IT project.
 Sure, transformation is prompted by technology, but the tech is only the facilitator.
 To build that first usually means one of two outcomes – either you’ll have a very costly infrastructure that is partly redundant, which is a waste of time and money, or you’ll not have the functionality to affect the changes your business needs to compete.

 The only sensible way to approach this is to start at the beginning, which is in identifying and focussing on your objective.